 - Next comes the crab meat and veggies.
 To the dressing, stir in the flaked crab meat, diced celery, red bell pepper, red onion and chives.
 Mix it well to make sure the crab and veggies are completely coated.

 - Now comes the fun part – taste test!
-Taste your salad and add more salt, pepper or other seasonings to your liking.
+Taste your salad and add more salt and pepper or other seasonings to your liking.
+Cover and chill until ready to serve.

 I enjoy this crab salad totally on it’s own, but have played around with different ways of serving it.
 It makes an excellent sandwich on toasted hoagie rolls, but you can also stuff it inside a hollowed out bell pepper, tomato, avocado or spread it on celery sticks.
 Top crackers or cucumber rounds for a fancy finger food.
 Or, just keep it totally simple and serve on a bed of lettuce and let that delicious crab flavor shine.